All children should have the chance to live happy, healthy lives.

 - Sarah Oliver | Head Teacher of Rowledge C of E Primary School

 Rowledge C of E Primary school were in a very fortunate position last week to be able to work on one of their passions - well being for children.
 They teamed up with Sophie Kirk, from The Holistic Healthcare Group to provide all children with two days of unique insight into alternative therapies and how they might help children with their mental health.
-The children were able to find out about the possible benefits of Hypnotherapy, Life Coaching, Aromatherapy, Emotional Freedom Technique, Mindfulness, Meditation and Yoga! this was quite an undertaking with over 40 therapists visiting the school across the two days.
+The children were able to find out about the possible benefits of Hypnotherapy, Life Coaching, Aromatherapy, Emotional Freedom Technique, Mindfulness, Meditation and Yoga!
+This was quite an undertaking with over 40 therapists visiting the school across the two days.

 Sarah Oliver, Headteacher said 'This was an opportunity that couldn't be missed.
-She believes that 'children need to know strategies for managing their feelings and the pressures of modern living'.
+Sophie believes that children need to know strategies for managing their feelings and the pressures of modern living'.
 She explained that 'There are many children in primary schools who are already developing the early signs of having mental health difficulties.
 The earlier we can support them in finding ways to manage these things the better chance they have of developing their resilience.'

 She went on to say that 'The whole event was a huge success thanks to Sophie and her incredible team.
-The children loved the new experiences and comment that it made them free stress free and calm.'
+The children loved the new experiences and comment that it made them feel stress free and calm.'